 The most popular post on my blog by far is the post about LGBT rock stars (which is far from complete, I need to add a bunch more musicians).
 I think that it’s important to talk about LGBT themes in rock music over the years.
 The songs with positive representations can make an excellent alternative pride playlist for when you want a rock and roll mood.

 Since these songs were released anywhere from 30-40-50 years ago, the language might be a bit outdated and the representations are far from perfect.
 Some of these songs were considered quite progressive during the time they were released, when homosexuality was considered a mental illness and crossdressing was illegal.

-Jailhouse Rock – Elvis Presley – Yes, gay themes in rock music go back this far.
-By far, one of Elvis’s most famous songs and the music video for it with Elvis dancing with backup dancers dressed up as prisoners on a jail set is iconic.
+Jailhouse Rock – Elvis Presley – By far, one of Elvis’s most famous songs and the music video for it with Elvis dancing with backup dancers dressed up as prisoners on a jail set is iconic.
 The reference to gay romance is found in the lyric: “Number 47 said to Number 3, ‘You’re the cutest jailbird I ever did see.
 I sure would be delighted with your company,’ Come on and do the Jailhouse Rock with me.”

 How did it age?
 8/10 Well, it’s a light-hearted song that’s fun to dance to.
 There’s no implication that straight people can turn gay or anything (even then, it’s cool to experiment and sexuality is fluid).
 The lyrics aren’t making light of prison rape.

 Sally Go Round the Roses – The Jaynetts – One interpretation of this song is that Sally is gay and she is upset that her crush is going with another girl.
 At the time, a same sex relationship was taboo.
 One interpretation of the lyrics says that she talks to the roses because she is lonely and has no one to talk about this with.
 It’s a heartbreaking and haunting song.